 I must have moaned again.

 “What?”
-Mamede asked, bringing me back to reality.
+Mamede asked, bringing me back down to reality.

 “Oh—ah—nothing, Mamede.
 I was just thinking how good the coffee will taste when we get back home.”